0karl0/Lambda/local/README.md

    docker compose up --build
    ```

    Wait until both the `localstack` and `sagemaker` containers report as healthy.
+Ensure the LocalStack container is configured
+   with the Lambda API (e.g. `SERVICES=s3,lambda`) before proceeding.
+If you update the LocalStack configuration, recreate the
+   stack with `docker compose down` followed by `docker compose up --build` so the changes take effect.

 2. **Provision buckets**